 It frees me to focus on only one wedding and one event on your given day.
 People do a lot of multitasking in today’s world and that is true with wedding vendors.
 I regularly schedule multiple weddings on the same day and have officiated up to 4 in one day!
 I won’t schedule a second wedding with this package and that is beneficial for all.

-It gives me the edge on travel delays due to heavy traffic and accidents in greater Los Angeles because I am able to depart my office earlier.
+It gives me the edge on travel delays due to heavy traffic and accidents in in urban areas because I am able to depart my office earlier.
 I conducted a wedding once in which an accident closed all lanes of a freeway and most of the guests were on the other side of the accident.
 The wedding party and I lived close to the venue, but none of the guests could arrive on time.
 The ceremony started 4 hours late!
 Granted this is an unlikely event but if it happened once, it could happen again.

 When you choose this package, everything, and I mean everything is included: